-Facilities use permits for outside groups (all classification of permit users except school activity groups) will be limited to outdoor facilities only for the 2021-22 school year unless later action is taken by the School Board.
+Facilities use permits approved for outside groups (all classification of permit users except school activity groups) will include a cleaning and sanitizing fee for indoor rentals.

 FOOD SERVICES

 General:

 The framework of how the food service department provides meal service to students was developed using resources from the United States Department of Agriculture (USDA), Department of Public Instruction (DPI) and the Centers for Disease Control and Prevention (CDC).
 Guidelines and procedures outlined within the framework are fluid.